 - 14.4.52 Harbours seals occur most commonly around the west coastal of Scotland and throughout the Hebrides and Northern Isles although they also occur on the east coast, with populations centred around the major estuaries (e.g. Thames, Mersey and the Wash) (SCOS, 2018).
-The estimated total population of harbour seals for the UK from most recent counts (2008 2017) is 32,600 (SCOS, 2018). - 14.4.53 Populations along the English east coast from Kent to the Scottish border have generally increased in recent decades however, periodic declines have been observed due major outbreaks of phocine distemper virus (PDV).
+The estimated total population of harbour seals for the UK from most recent counts (2008 2017) is 32,600,100 (SCOS, 2018). - 14.4.53 Populations along the English east coast from Kent to the Scottish border have generally increased in recent decades however, periodic declines have been observed due major outbreaks of phocine distemper virus (PDV).
 During outbreaks in 1998 and 2002 populations were reduced by 52% and 22%, respectively (SCOS, 2018).
 Recovery following the most recent outbreak wasn't observed until 2006.
-Since 2012, populations have remained relatively constant.

-A small population of harbour seals is present at the mouth of the River Tees and haul-out on an intertidal mudflat area known as Seal Sands.
-A few
+Since 2012, populations have remained relatively constant. - 14.4.54 A small population of harbour seals is present at the mouth of the River Tees and haul-out on an intertidal mudflat area known as Seal Sands.
+A few individuals are also known to occur in Greatham Creek and Bailey Bridge (Figure 14C- 10).

-- individuals are also known to occur in Greatham Creek and Bailey Bridge (Figure 14-C2, PEI Report, Volume III). - 14.4.54 The Proposed Development Site and the local population of harbour seal in the River Tees fall within the NE England Seal MU.
+- 14.4.55 The Site and the local population of harbour seal in the River Tees fall within the NE England Seal MU.
 This MU also includes harbour seals found at Holy Island.
-Counts reported by SCOS (2018) indicate the wider population in the NE England MU is relatively stable. - 14.4.55 Diagram 14C-9 shows the maximum number of harbour seal recorded in Teesmouth between 1989 and 2019 (INCA, 2019).
+Counts reported by SCOS (2018) indicate the wider population in the NE England MU is relatively stable. - 14.4.56 Figure 14C- 10 shows the maximum number of harbour seal recorded in Teesmouth between 1989 and 2019 (INCA, 2019).
 The annual estimate represents the maximum number of seals hauled-out at any one time over the entire survey period.
 Surveying was carried out on an annual basis between June and September and generally encompassed the pupping period and a proportion of the moulting period.

-Diagram 14C-9: Maximum number of harbour seals counted at Teesmouth (Source: INCA, 2019)
+Figure 14C- 10: Maximum number of harbour seals counted at Teesmouth (Source: INCA, 2019)

-- 14.4.56 As shown, the maximum number of harbour seal at Teesmouth has increased since 2010.
+14.4.57 As shown, the maximum number of harbour seal at Teesmouth has increased since 2010.
 The highest estimate recorded to date was observed in 2019 with 139 individuals recorded on 10th July.
 This number included 24 pups, the highest ever recorded at Teesmouth (INCA, 2019).
 No pup deaths were observed by INCA during the monitoring period although the British Divers Marine Life Rescue (BDMLR) recorded unprecedented levels of pup mortality along the northeast coastline with as many as 15 pups having died.
 In most cases, the cause was thought to be an unknown infection.
 BDMLR do not regularly report pup mortality to INCA and so the 2019 results are not directly comparable to previous monitoring years.
-Generally, pup mortality during most-weaning periods is thought to be relatively high most years. - 14.4.57 Although harbour seals are present within the vicinity of the Proposed Development and are likely to use the adjacent sea area for foraging, in the context of wider populations in the North Sea, the immediate study area is not considered to be heavily used by this species (Diagram 14C-10).
-Boat-based and aerial survey for the Dogger Bank Teesside A & B Wind Farm recorded a total of 10 and five individuals, respectively.
-The survey period for boat-based surveys ran from January 2010 to June 2012, whilst aerial surveys encompassed a 31-month period (Gardline Environmental, 2012).
+Generally, pup mortality during most-weaning periods is thought to be relatively high most years.